Everything you Need to Know about Xeriscaping in Central Texas

 The Soil Struggle

-Understanding these conditions is the first step toward building a landscape that lasts.
+Understanding these local soil conditions is the first step toward building a landscape that lasts.
+Oak Grove Lawn and Landscape designs water-wise landscapes around your property’s sun exposure, slope, drainage, soil type, and long-term maintenance goals.

 The Blueprint of a Water-Wise Yard

-Successful xeriscaping relies on seven core principles.
-These aren't just guidelines; they are the roadmap to a sustainable yard.
+Successful xeriscaping relies on a few core principles.
+These are not just design ideas; they are the foundation of a sustainable Central Texas landscape.

-1. Planning and Design: You cannot just start digging.
-You need a comprehensive plan that accounts for slope, drainage, and how you use the space.
-Professional landscape design and installation is critical here to ensure the layout works with your property's natural flow.
+1. Planning and Design: A xeriscape should start with a clear plan that accounts for sun exposure, drainage, slope, soil, plant groupings, and how the yard will be used.
+Professional landscape design and installation helps ensure the layout works with your property instead of against it.

 Mapping Out Your Oasis